(9 days/8 nights) Tour code: SH3

 The Flybus airport shuttle picks you up at your hotel and takes you to Keflavík airport for your flight home.

 Please note: This tour includes an average of 1-2 hours of easy walking each day, made up of several short walks of 10-30 minutes to see and explore the various natural and historic sites included in the itinerary.
+This isn’ a hiking holiday, but if you would like to go hiking see here.
 About 4 hours per day will be spent on the bus, depending on road conditions, traffic and daily distances.

 - Arrival & departure airport transfers by FLYBUS shuttle